DavidAkaFunky/HighlyDepSys2023/HDSLedger/stuff/Narwhal_Tusk.md

 Narwhal allows validators to decide on the validity of a block only from information about the current round.
 Any other message (e.g. certified blocks) carry enough information about the validity to be established

 Result:
-Valdiators are not required to examine the entire history to verify new blocks.
+Validators are not required to examine the entire history to verify new blocks.
 Validators can operate with a fixed size memory

 Details: